BarkBarkUnyu/shock/README.md

 1d10 will also be rolled for each side as an initiative roll.
 Lowest roll wins with ties going to the enemy.
 The side with the winning initiative can spend AP on one unit or one hex first, each side taking turns with single activations until all units who are able to activate have done so or the player has run out of activation points.
 The enemy does not use AP and will act until all able units have done so.

 #### 1. Morale and Panic Fire

 Morale effects are played out first to determine which units are able bodied and which units are not.

 After that, units who have LOS to a known enemy within 3 hexes may fire in Panic Fire immediately and forgo movement/actions in the remaining phases.
 This may also be forced as a result of bad morale, in failure to recover.

-Panic Fire has a penalty of -3(?) but may be done before the initiative phase and all panic simultaneously.
+Panic Fire has a penalty of -3(?) but may be done before the initiative phase and all panic fire is done simultaneously.
 If the person is in cover it will count as blind fire for -5(?).

 #### 2. Movement and Action